jrmsweitzer/PageObjectFrameworkCSharp/README.md

-If you have VS2012 instead, you can go to the URL listed above, and click "Clone to desktop".
+If you have VS2012 instead, you can go to the URL listed above, and click "Clone in desktop".
 From there, you can open it with your IDE.

 To build a Page Object, just start with the TemplateModel found in the Models